-Absences are recorded for the whole day.
+withdrawn.
+Absences are recorded for the entire day.
 A student who leaves before the end of the clinical period is marked as "absent" for the entire day.
-Since the majority of nursing work is done in the morning, students may not come in to the clinical setting in the afternoon.
+Since most nursing work is done in the morning, students may not come into the clinical setting in the afternoon.

-Absences will have an effect on the weekly clinical evaluation.
+Absences will affect the weekly clinical evaluation.
 A student cannot be evaluated if the student is absent.
 Points are deducted from the clinical grade for absences, including Friday Lab attendance or virtual Simulations.
-Missed points are returned upon making these days up (except for the first missed absence unless the student chooses to make it up to improve the grade, provided the student still has 2 make up days available).
+Missed points are returned upon making these days up.

 Simulation is considered a clinical experience.
 An absence in simulation is the same as for all other clinical experiences.
 Students cannot be absent from the clinical unit in the morning and then come to simulation in the afternoon.
 At times, students will be required to drive from hospitals to Reese and back during the clinical experience and should anticipate the need to drive back and forth.